nishanttomar-creater/Bitcoin-prediction/README.md

 To the best of our knowledge, our target is to implement the efficient deep learning-based prediction models, specifically long short-term memory (LSTM) to handle the price volatility of bitcoin and to obtain high accuracy.

+# refrence:-
+Data has been taken using API of https://twelvedata.com/